rory-stock/300dtd-website-assessment/docs/Development.md

 Screenshot from the website showing the contact form:
 ![Website screenshot](images/image31.png)

+> Users like the contact form.
+Thought it was effective and easy to understand and use.
+From an admin perspective the way emails are sent to the site owner is easy to understand and users were happy with how it was implemented.
+No changes needed.

 ### Tuesday 6th August
 Adding the migration file for the events table.
 The database being used is the internal sqlite database that comes with Laravel.

 Migration file:
 ![Code screenshot](images/image16.png)

+> No user feedback relevant for this.

 ### Tuesday 13th August
 Integrating laravel breeze into the website for handling the admin login and authentication.
 When logged in an admin panel will show when on the events page of the website allowing the admin to edit events and add new ones.
 As well as integrating breeze the admin panel has also been implemented here.